Mariusz Lewandowski

-Mariusz Lewandowski ([ˈmarjuʂ lɛvanˈdɔfski]; born 18 May 1979) is a Polish football manager and a former player.
-He currently manages Polish Ekstraklasa side Radomiak Radom.
+Mariusz Lewandowski ([ˈmarjuʂ lɛvanˈdɔfski]; born 18 May 1979) is a Polish professional football manager and former player.
+He was most recently in charge of Polish I liga club Bruk-Bet Termalica Nieciecza.

 He was mostly a central defender and could also play as a defensive midfielder.
 He spent the majority of his club career with Ukrainian side Shakhtar Donetsk, with whom he won the UEFA Cup, five Ukrainian Premier League titles and 3 Ukrainian Cups.
-In 2009, he was named Polish Footballer of the Year.
+In 2009, he was named the Polish Footballer of the Year.

 Club career

 Born in Legnica, Lewandowski started his career with Polish club Zagłębie Lubin in 1996.

 After a short time in Dyskobolia Grodzisk, he was bought by Ukrainian Premier League club Shakhtar Donetsk in 2001.
 For nine seasons, Lewandowski was an integral part of the team, which won 5 Ukrainian Championships and 3 Ukrainian Cups during his spell in Donetsk.
 On 20 May 2009, he played in the final of the UEFA Cup against Werder Bremen, with Shakhtar claiming the trophy.

 In July 2010, he signed with fellow Ukrainian Premier League side PFC Sevastopol.
 On 27 November 2013, he left the Crimean club.

 On 24 September 2014, after remaining a free agent for 10 months, he announced his retirement.